SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Does Medicaid Cover CPAP Machines?

-Medicaid may cover CPAP machines, but Medicaid coverage varies by state.
+Medicaid may cover CPAP machines, but coverage and requirements vary by state.
 While there are certain Medicaid benefits in all states, there are also differences between states.

 For some states, Medicaid coverage for CPAP machines is similar to coverage provided by Medicare.
 You should check with your state’s Medicaid office for details about what related services are included and which providers participate in the Medicaid program.